 We have found that the funnel-like landscape evolves in such biologically relevant temperature regions.
-In fact, such a landscape is commonly observed not only in protein folding but also in gene expression dynamics[12, 19] and in the morphogenesis of multicellular organisms[20].
+In fact, such a landscape is commonly observed not only in protein folding but also in gene expression dynamics [12,19] and in the morphogenesis of multicellular organisms [20].
 Our result implies that a landscape that allows smooth relaxation dynamics toward the target phenotype, such as the abovementioned landscape, is realized as a consequence of dynamics that are robust to thermal noise as well as to mutation.
 We expect that this type of landscape that results from robustness can be found in general in biological evolution.
 It will not be restricted to Hamiltonian dynamics for protein folding; rather, it will be generally applicable in developmental dynamics.
-Indeed, recent studies on the evolution of the gene regulation network also demonstrate that the funnel-type dynamics evolve at the intermediate range of noise amplitude values [12, 13].
+Indeed, recent studies on the evolution of the gene regulation network also demonstrate that the funnel-type dynamics evolve at the intermediate range of noise amplitude values [12,13].
 Our results may explain the ubiquity of such funnel-like dynamics in evolved biological systems.

 Although the frustration measure in the present paper is not directly applied to the gene regulation network, the transition to the robust developmental landscape is common.
-It will be interesting to study the similarities and differences in the transitions in the spin Hamiltonian model (presented here) and the dissipative gene expression dynamical model.
+It will be interesting to study the similarities and differences in the transitions in the spin Hamiltonian model presented here and the dissipative gene expression dynamical model.

 It is also interesting that there is an optimal number of target spins for achieving the local Mattis state with a funnel energy landscape over a wide range of temperatures.
-If the number is too small, the target configuration will be more easily perturbed by non-target spins.
-On the other hand, if the number is too large, such configuration in J space that gives local Mattis state has a smaller fraction, and hence, it will not be easily accessed or may be destabilized by mutation.
-The existence of redundant spins is important to achieve robustness.
-Indeed, in proteins, amino-acid residues that are responsible for a function are limited and their number is typically smaller than the number of other proteins.
-The study of the optimal fraction of target elements for realizing robust functions will be important both from a physical and biological point of view.
+The number of nontarget spins N-t controls the redundancy of the system.
+If t is too small, the target configurations will be more easily perturbed by nontarget spins, and fitted states will be less robust to the thermal noise.
+On the other hand, if it is too large, such J configurations with high fitness are too much limited in the whole configurations, and hence it will not be easily accessed or may be destabilized by mutation.
+The existence of an appropriate number of redundant spins is important to achieve robustness.
+Indeed, in proteins, aminoacid residues that are responsible for a function are limited and their number is typically smaller than the number of other proteins.
+Possible links between redundancy and the evolvability are pointed out in [9], but they still wait to be established quantitatively by theoretical analysis.
+The present demonstration of the optimal fraction of target elements for realizing robust functions will be important in this context.

 In this study, we observed transitions at T_S^{c1} and T_S^{c2} .
 The phase below T_S^{c1} corresponds to the spin-glass phase and that above T_S^{c2} corresponds to the paramagnetic phase in the context of statistical physics; in contrast, the local Mattis phase between the two phases, which could correspond to the funnel landscape, is a novel discovery in this study.
-Since a framework of spin statistical physics has been adopted in the present study, the theoretical concepts developed therein, such as replica symmetry breaking, may be applicable in the context developed here to understand this transition.
-On the other hand, the model in this study is a variant of spin Hamiltonian systems with two temperatures: one for spin and the other for coupling J. Theoretical analysis of such systems[27, 28] will be relevant for the analysis of the local Mattis state and mutational robustness that we have discussed in this paper.
+Since a framework of statistical physics of spin systems has been adopted in the present study, the theoretical concepts developed therein, such as replica symmetry breaking, may be applicable in the context developed here to understand this transition.
+In particular, our model in this study is a variant of spin Hamiltonian systems with two temperatures: one for spin and the other for interactions J. Theoretical analysis of such systems [27,28] will be relevant for the analysis of the local Mattis state and mutational robustness that we have discussed in this paper.